 Lawful Neutral decisions

 Like any adventurer, a Lawful Neutral character will come across situations that mean they need to make some tough decisions.
-Should they follow the orders to kill innocents because it’s what their leader instructed?
-Do they turn a blind eye to poor being arrested for not paying their taxes?
+Should they follow the orders to eliminate innocents because it’s what their leader instructed?
+Do they turn a blind eye to a hungry and poor person being handed over to the authorities for not paying their taxes?

 For a Lawful Neutral character, the most important thing in every situation is abiding by their codes and following them to the letter.
 Sometimes they will carry out actions that would be perceived by others as evil but they are not doing it with the desire to spread evil in the world.
-They will not take any pleasure in their action, nor feel any remorse for it.
+They will not feel anything for what they are doing – enjoyment or remorse.

 To a Lawful Neutral character, the purpose of law and order is to create a functioning society and make it so that people don’t need to consult their morals when making decisions.
 They can remain objective.